phpearth/docs/security/uploading.md

 # How to securely upload files with PHP?

-Uploading files in PHP is achieved with [move_uploaded_file()](http://php.net/manual/en/function.move-uploaded-file.php) function.
+Uploading files in PHP is achieved with the [move_uploaded_file()](http://php.net/manual/en/function.move-uploaded-file.php) function.